Here are some fun stats about the submissions in years past!

 Festival History: In the summer of 2004, Steve Parry (a long-time member of the Idaho Falls Kiwanis Club) was looking for a way to get the club more involved in service to the youth of our community.
 It occurred to him that there are many ways for high school students to display their talents, such as athletics, student council, artistry, and performance.
 He realized, however, that those who have a passion for cinematography – especially digital movie-making – did not have an opportunity to exhibit their craft for a public audience.
 With this flash of inspiration, the idea to establish the Kiwanis Idaho Teen Film Festival was born.
 After the help of numerous generous sponsors, the Kiwanis Club adopted the project, and the rest is history.

-Past Festivals: Our previous twelve festivals were great successes.
-We had hundreds of cheering youth and parents there each time.
+Past Festivals: Our previous festivals have been great successes.
+We’ve had hundreds of cheering youth and parents there each time.
 We have had hundreds of films submitted since the founding of the festival.
 The first two festivals were limited to Eastern Idaho, but in 2007 we went state-wide.
-Media students from high schools up to 200 miles away came to attend our pre-show professional workshops and to watch the screening of their films.
-In twelve years, we have awarded over $38,600 in well-deserved prize money.
+Media students from high schools up to 200 miles away have come to attend our pre-show professional workshops and to watch the screening of their films.
+We have awarded over $49,000 in well-deserved scholarships.
 Many of those students have gone on to higher education in the film-making arts.

-Where Does the Money Go?: The money raised from Film Festival sponsorship and ticket sales are used first to support the Festival and to provide prize money for the winners of the competition.
+Where Does the Money Go?: The money raised from the Film Festival sponsorships is used first to support the Festival and to provide scholarships for the winners of the competition.
 Beyond that, the funds are used primarily to support our Key Clubs in local high schools and other youth projects.
 Key Clubs are service organizations for high school students, giving them opportunities to seek out, organize, and lead service projects that benefit their schools and the community.